Buildings & Energy

 UofL is committed to building smarter and conserving energy and water on campus.

-In growing and improving our campus facilities, UofL is working to minimize environmental impacts and maximize opportunities for efficiency.
+In growing and improving our campus facilities, UofL is working to minimize environmental impacts and maximize opportunities for efficiency in our 177 buildings, (123 of which are on Belknap campus).
 Much of this effort is guided by the Office of University Planning, Design and Construction (UPDC).
 See a summary of UPDC sustainability efforts.

 Building Dashboards